 Spillius, E. B. (ed.)
 1988.
 Melanie Klein Today 2.
 Mainly Practice.
 New Library of Psychoanalysis, Routledge.
 Find out about translations.

-The first volume discusses Kleinian theories of psychosis, projective identification, thinking, and pathological organisations and illustrates their use in recent Kleinian papers.
-The second volume discusses general Kleinian developments in technique and illustrates them by papers concerning child and adult analysis; the application of Kleinian ideas in other fields is also discussed and illustrated.
+The first volume discusses Kleinian theories of psychosis, projective identification, thinking, and pathological organisations, and illustrates their use in recent Kleinian papers.
+The second volume discusses general Kleinian developments in technique and illustrates them in papers concerning child and adult analysis; the application of Kleinian ideas in other fields is also discussed and illustrated.

 Spillius, E., Milton, J., Garvey, P., Couve, C., and Steiner, D. 2011.
 The New Dictionary of Kleinian Thought.
 Routledge.
 Find out more about this book

 This constitutes a comprehensive, accessible exposition of Kleinian ideas.
 Offering a thorough update of R.D.
 Hinshelwood’s acclaimed original Dictionary, this book draws on the many developments in Kleinian theory and practice since that work’s publication.
 It addresses twelve major themes of Kleinian thinking, in essays organised both historically and thematically.
 Entries are listed alphabetically, allowing the reader to look up particular subjects and delve as lightly or deeply as required.
 This will be essential reading for psychoanalysts, psychotherapists, as well as all those interested in Kleinian thought.

 Spillius, E. and O'Shaughessy, E. (eds.)
 2011.
 Projective Identification: The Fate of a Concept.
 Routledge.
 Find out more about this book